 Get the most out of Google Analytics for your nonprofit

-Have we mentioned Google Analytics for nonprofits is incredibly powerful?
+Have we mentioned Google Analytics for food banks and nonprofits is incredibly powerful?
 The amount of data it captures is intense.
 Honestly, it is probably a lot more than you will ever need at a given moment.
 But if you understand these basics, you will be able to navigate the mountains of data to find the gold that will guide your marketing and outreach efforts.

 Google Analytics Definition: KPI